-The Trump Foreign Policy Doctrine – In 3 Points
+The Trump Foreign Policy Doctrine — In 3 Points

 When the transition from President Obama to President Trump happened officially at noon ET, a lot changed, including the White House website.

 Waiting on the new website were six priority areas laid out, including on foreign policy.
-The entire foreign-policy section is literally just 220 words, so it's hard to draw more than a thumbnail sketch about Trump's foreign policy.
-But it gives the first hint of something of a Trump Doctrine.
+The entire foreign policy section is literally just 220 words, so it's hard to draw more than a thumbnail sketch about Trump's foreign policy.
+But it gives the first hint of something of a Trump doctrine.

 Echoing his inaugural address, "America First" is the organizing theme.
 To that protectionist point, there's a whole section on trade.